uptycslabs/terraform-google-gcp-integration/README.md

      - Soft-deleted provider can be restored using `UndeleteWorkloadIdentityPoolProvider`.
 ID cannot be re-used until the WIP is permanently deleted.
      - After `terraform destroy`, same WIP can't be created again.
 Modify `gcp_workload_identity` value if required.

 2. `credentials.json` is only created once.
-To re create the file use command returned by `command-to-generate-gcp-cred-config` output.
+To re create the file use command returned by `regenerate-cred-config-command` output.
-3. `project-list.json` will be created once apply done , Get json data for UI integration , for regenerate the json data use `terraform output -json filtered-projects-details` .
+3. `project-list.json` will be created once apply done , Get json data for UI integration  .